behrad-kzm/BEKListKit/README.md

 This is a tableView contains some collectionViews as tableCell.
-The TableView made in 3 lines of code. and the CollectionView made in just 4
+The TableView made in 3 lines of code. and the CollectionView made in just 4 lines.

 Download the project and check the example

 <img src="Example/BEKListKit/ExampleImage.png" height="600">